Tips for new BookTokers

 Local Media Wants to Know

 I mentioned that event organizers have been scrambling for content to share with their members; the same is true with your local media, especially reporters who cover local events.
-Nothing is happening anywhere and, if you have an interesting angle for your event, you have a wonderful chance to get some attention for it.
+Nothing is happening anywhere and, if you have an interesting angle for your virtual author events, you have a wonderful chance to get some attention for it.
 The D.C.
 Virtual N@B series has received coverage from DCist, the Washington Post, and NPR – media that, traditionally, had been impossible for me to attract to the in-person events.

-Work with a Bookstore
+Work with a Bookstore for Virtual Author Events

 Even in good times, independent bookstores have it tough, and the current economy is leveling local businesses.
 Every event in my reading series is in support of a local DC/MD/VA bookstore, and the bookstores have responded warmly to this effort, with promotions and dedicated event pages.
 My region, in particular, is fortunate to have a strong bookstore presence, one that is enthusiastically supportive of its local writers, and this is an opportunity to do something for them.